Could more money bring you more happiness in retirement?

 Love the flexibility of freelance, but don’t want to spend so much time on the road?
 Or maybe want to be free to roam the world.
 Refine your googling for paycheck opportunities that let you work wherever you want.
 A growing number of well-known companies , such as Amazon, Google and Apple, are embracing a remote workforce.

-More and more customer service work is done via virtual call centers by people working from their home offices. ( Liveops is one to check out if you are empathetic, organized and enjoy solving problems.)
+More and more customer service work is done via virtual contact centers by people working from their home offices. ( Liveops is one to check out if you are empathetic, organized and enjoy solving problems.)
 You’ll find an array of possibilities by going to websites specializing in matching talent with remote work, such as Flexjobs and Working Nomads .

 5. Sell your crafts, artwork and photography.